bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/README.md

 module.exports = {  siteMetadata: {    title: "My Gatsby Site",  },  plugins: [    {      resolve: `gatsby-source-filesystem`,      options: {        name: `markdown-pages`,        path: `${__dirname}/src/markdown-pages`,      },    },  ],}
 ```

-Completing the above step means that you’ve “sourced” the Markdown files from the filesystem.
-You can now “transform” the Markdown to HTML and the YAML frontmatter to JSON.
+Completing the above step means that you've "sourced" the Markdown files from the filesystem.
+You can now "transform" the Markdown to HTML and the YAML frontmatter to JSON.

 ## [](https://www.gatsbyjs.com/docs/how-to/routing/adding-markdown-pages/#transform-markdown-to-html-and-frontmatter-to-data-using-gatsby-transformer-remark)Transform Markdown to HTML and frontmatter to data using `gatsby-transformer-remark`

-You’ll use the plugin [`gatsby-transformer-remark`](https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/) to recognize files which are Markdown and read their content.
+You'll use the plugin [`gatsby-transformer-remark`](https://www.gatsbyjs.com/plugins/gatsby-transformer-remark/) to recognize files which are Markdown and read their content.
 The plugin will convert the frontmatter metadata part of your Markdown files as `frontmatter` and the content part as HTML.

 ### [](https://www.gatsbyjs.com/docs/how-to/routing/adding-markdown-pages/#install-transformer-plugin)Install transformer plugin